darfink/chakracore-rs/chakracore-sys/README.md

 [here](http://llvm.org/releases/download.html).
 Remember to add LLVM directories to `PATH` during installation.

+Visual Studio 2013 or 2015 with C++ support is required as well.

 ChakraCore is built using the MSVC ABI, therefore you must use the MSVC toolchain when linking with this library (e.g `rustup install stable-msvc`).